tsduck/tsduck/scripts/README.md

 ## Portable tools (macOS, Linux, Windows)

+- `tsbuild.py` : A common code module for all Python scripts here.

 - `build-dektec-names.py` : Build the file tsduck.dektec.names from the Dektec
   header DTAPI.h.
 This is a "names" files for the capabilities of the devices.